Stress and Asthma

 They found that the words linked with asthma increased inflammation and activity in parts of the brain that control emotions.

 The results, published in the Proceedings of the National Academy of Science, show a possible link between emotions and asthma.
 Although it's only preliminary research, it does start to connect the dots.
 Until researchers find a clear link between anxiety and asthma, keep symptoms in check by managing stress and treating asthma with appropriate medication.

 When Treatment Makes Asthma and Stress Worse

-well, and wheezing and chest tightness occurs all too often.
+Sometimes a long-term asthma medication doesn't work well, and wheezing and chest tightness occurs all too often.
 Then, a vicious circle can begin, where anxiety worsens asthma, and asthma worsens anxiety, says Kelkar.

 The solution is to talk to a health-care provider about your symptoms, triggers, and stress.
 Also discuss other treatment options that can help get your asthma under control again.

 Managing Asthma and Anxiety